 IMPACT PERFORMER: Georgia running back Nick Chubb stepped in for suspended running back Todd Gurley and rushed for 143 yards on 38 carries last week in a 34-0 shutout of Missouri.
 Now the freshman may need to show whether he can handle a heavy workload in consecutive weeks.
 Even though Gurley has returned to practice, he hasn't been cleared to play.
 Chubb likely will be getting plenty of carries again as long as Gurley is sidelined.

-Complied by AP Sports Writers Steve Megargee in Knoxville, Tenn., and David Brandt in Jackson, Miss.
+AP Sports Writers Steve Megargee in Knoxville, Tennessee, and David Brandt in Jackson, Mississippi contributed to this story.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.